Estimated reading time: 4 minutes, 13 seconds.

 It’s a fantastic app for cost-conscious drivers and those looking to combine all their vehicle-related admin and costs into one package.

 If downloading this app for licence reminders is too laborious for you then you should try out our Suzuki licence reminders which are sent via email.

 Admit it – we’ve all lost our cars in parking lots at shopping centers or airports.
 For those who tend to do it often, this is a fantastic app as it simply saves your vehicle’s last parking location.
 It will then lead you straight to your car, saving a lot of time and frustration.

 Most drivers will be aware of these, but just in case, we’ve listed Waze and Google Maps.
-Waze and Google Maps are both GPS-based direction apps that guide you to you destination in real time.
+Waze and Google Maps are both GPS-based direction apps that guide you to you destination in real-time.
 They’re a little polarising: you either a fan of one or the other.
-So, if you don’t have a map app yet, try them both an decide which works best for you.
+So, if you don’t have a map app yet, try them both and decide which works best for you.
 Both are free to download.
 Here’s a cool video we recently did to put Waze and Google Maps to the test